-Graham Sales Safaris conducts leopard hunts professionally in Northern Mozambique, Zimbabwe and Namibia.
+Graham Sales Safaris conducts leopard hunts professionally in Northern Mozambique, Zimbabwe.
 Northern Mozambique is described as one of the areas with the highest leopard populations in Africa today.

 “Northern Mozambique is by far one of the most untouched areas that I have ever hunted” – Graham Sales

 At GSS we define a quality area to hunt leopard as an area which has had very little human interference.
-When land owners with live-stock clash with leopard populations, it does alter the behavior of the animals, which has an impact on the viability of conducting a successful hunt.
+When landowners with live-stock clash with leopard populations, it does alter the behaviour of the animals, which has an impact on the viability of conducting a successful hunt.